Everything about Jobs/Projects

 Recommended Process for multi-stage, larger Projects:

-1. Create a Job (Tools > Job > Create)
+1. Create a Project (Tools > Projects > Create)

-Creating more tasks from a Job will allow you to break your project down into stages, sections of buildings, cost centres or just work you want to give to different technicians that might be apart of this project.
+Creating more tasks from a Project will allow you to break your project down into stages, sections of buildings, cost centres or just work you want to give to different technicians that might be apart of this project.
 Splitting the Project into tasks will also help streamline progress claims as each task can represent a progress point and can be invoiced by task, easily.

 Did this answer your question?